Enhancing LLM Performance Through Debate: An Empirical Study on Multi-Agent Debate for Coding Tasks: Methodology

 \subsubsection{MAD Implementation}

-Following~\cite{du2023improving, liang2023encouraging}, our MAD implementation consists of three debate agents and one judge agent.
-The debate agents engaged in debate, observed, critiqued, and refined each other's responses iteratively.
-The judge agent determines which agent presents the acceptable response based on the task objectives and topic of debate.
-This response is then sent to the following sub-task (Section \ref{sec:decompos}) for further refinement.

-To detail, we prompted LLMs for all debate agents and the judge agent in MAD.
-For debate agents, we provided the descriptions of the agent role, the task to complete, input source code, the expected output of the overall SE task, and the goal of the sub-task (Section~\ref{sec:decompos}) in the prompts following the prompting practices proposed by~\cite{liang2023encouraging} to facilitate agent debate.
+Following~\cite{du2023improving, liang-etal-2024-encouraging}, our MAD implementation consists of three debate agents and one judge agent.
+The debate agents observe, critique, and refine each other's responses iteratively.
+The judge agent determines which agent presents the acceptable response based on the task objectives and debate topic.
+This response is then sent to the following debate stage (Section \ref{sec:decompos}) for further refinement.
+To detail, we constructed unique prompts for each debate and judge agent and prompted the LLM to simulate a Multi-Agent Debate.
+For debate agents, we provided role descriptions, task instructions, the code snippet, the expected output format, and the goal of the debate stage (Section~\ref{sec:decompos}) in the prompts, following the prompting practices proposed by~\cite{liang-etal-2024-encouraging} to facilitate agent debate.
+For the judge agent, we adopted the prompting structure proposed by~\cite{smit2024goingmadlookmultiagent}, which includes a role description and a list of key assessment factors to determine the best response.
+These factors are task-specific and were chosen based on well-established evaluation criteria from prior work that studied quality dimensions for the selected tasks.
+Table~\ref{tab:judge_criteria} lists these factors.

-For the judge agent, we adopted the prompting structure proposed by~\cite{smit2024goingmadlookmultiagent}, which includes a role description and a list of key evaluation factors to determine the best response.
-These factors are task-specific and were chosen based on well-established evaluation criteria from prior work that studied quality dimensions for Code Translation and Code Summarization tasks.
-Specifically, for Code Translation, we focused on \textit{translation accuracy} and \textit{functional correctness}, as recommended in recent studies that highlight these dimensions as essential for preserving the intended behavior of the translated code~\cite{jiao2023evaluation}.
+For Code Input Prediction, the task-specific assessment factors include \textit{correctness} and \textit{compatibility}.
+For Code Output Prediction, we assess \textit{correctness} and \textit{coherence}.
+These dimensions are widely used to evaluate the understanding of input constraints, execution of internal logic, and reasoning over the input-output behavior of a program~\cite{ding2024semcoder, gu2024cruxeval}.
+For Code Translation, we focused on \textit{translation accuracy} and \textit{functional correctness}, as recommended in recent studies that identify these dimensions as essential for preserving the intended behavior of the translated code~\cite{jiao2023evaluation}.
 For Code Summarization, we employed \textit{expressiveness}, \textit{content adequacy}, and \textit{conciseness}, which are widely used in evaluating summary quality and have been shown to align well with human preferences~\cite{hu2022correlating}.
-Table~\ref{tab:judge_factors} lists these factors.